urjitdesai/MINDS-USC/README.md

 MINDS take home assignment

 # Requirements
-You will need to download following python packages: pandas, numpy, plotly, beautifulsoup, nltk, requests
+You will need to download following python packages: pandas, numpy, plotly, beautifulsoup, nltk, requests, json

 # How to Run
 Just download the MINDS.ipnb file and run it locally.
 Install the above packages if not already installed.